mateun/vulkanized/README.md

 # AI Game Engine

 A lightweight 2D game engine written in C11 with a Vulkan renderer.
+Runs on Windows (native Vulkan) and macOS (MoltenVK).
 The engine builds as a static library — games link against it and own the main loop.

 ## Features